 Located in the village of Lapuebla de Labarca, the winery is right in the heart of the prestigious Rioja Alavesa sub-region – prized for its altitude and chalk-rich soils, imparting elegance and finesse to the wines.

-The name Zugober is an acronym and each letter corresponds to the surname of each of the family members that have, in one way or another helped to shape the bodega.
+The name Zugober is an acronym - each letter corresponding to the surname of all of the family members that have, in one way or another helped create the bodega and its wines.

 The altitude mitigates the temperatures in the warm region and imparts elegance and finesse to the wines.

 While the family started with a humble property, Bodegas Zugober today owns a 30-hectare vineyard, scattered across different plots, ranging from 340 to 600m above sea level.

 About 80% of their vineyard is covered with the Tempranillo grape variety (from young to old vines), and the remainder is covered with indigenous Viura, Graciano and Mazuelo, as well as a small percentage of Chardonnay, Garnacha and Petit Verdot.

 The vineyards demonstrate the love for the land through an ecological approach based on respect for the vines and the environment.

 All the grapes are hand-picked and carefully selected.
 The altitude mitigates the temperatures in the warm region and imparts elegance and finesse to the wines.